-The St. John’s English doctoral program provides intensive
+The St. John’s English M.A. program provides opportunities

-provides the option of part-time as well as full-time pursuit of a
+of part-time as well as full-time pursuit of a Master’s degree in

-doctoral degree in English.
-The courses are all seminars, and
+English.
+The courses are all seminars, and the English

-the English graduate faculty members are as committed to teaching
+graduate faculty members are as committed to teaching and mentoring

-and mentoring graduate students as they are to pursuing advanced
+graduate students as they are to pursuing advanced research in

 What specializations are we noted

-We are noted for our specializations in writing and composition
+We are noted for our specializations in American studies,

-known for our outstanding faculty in postcolonial studies, gender
+are also known for our outstanding faculty in postcolonial studies,

 nineteenth-century British literary studies.